 Outpatient services are listed in the Service Table.
 SD/MC will deny service lines for outpatient services that do not contain the rendering provider's taxonomy code unless the service is mobile crisis (H2011 Place of Service 15), transportation mileage (A0140) or transportation staff time (T2007).
-If the claim is for H2011, POS 15, A0140, or T2007, SD/MC will ignore the rendering provider taxonomy code.
+If the claim is for a day, 24-hour or mobile crisis service codes H2011 with POS 15, A0140, or T2007, SD/MC will ignore the rendering provider taxonomy code.